Maniarasan2k2k/Ai-Voice-Chat/README.md

 # Voice Assistant Project

-This is a React-based voice assistant app with AI response using `SpeechSynthesis`.
+This is a MERN-based voice assistant app with AI response using `SpeechSynthesis`.
 It listens to user voice commands and responds with AI voice in English.

 ## Features